jinpeng-leeds/jinpeng-leeds.github.io/another-page4.md

 description:
 ---

-# Academic and professional words from other displines applying in PW
+# Foundational Analysis of Information Design and Design Science